Siddhi

 Siddhi (सिद्धि) is a Sanskrit word meaning perfection.
 Attaining a psychic power is called Siddhi (सिद्धि).
 There are many kinds of Siddhis.
 All Siddhis, which are attainable by human beings, can be classified into three categories;

-1. Tamas Siddhi (तामस सिद्धि) – This siddhi is attained through the worship of ghosts, by meditating at the cremation-grounds after midnight.
+People influenced heavily by tamas guna of Maya have demonic aptitude and they practice tamas siddhi (तामस सिद्धि).
+They are attained through the worship of ghosts, by meditating at the cremation-grounds after midnight.
 This siddhi is used to fulfill one’s own selfish motives, by torturing others.

-2. Rajas Siddhi (राजस सिद्धि) – Our scriptures assert that Rajas siddhi is the science of liberation.
+Our scriptures assert that Rajas siddhi (राजस सिद्धि) is the science of liberation.
 It is the outcome of practicing the knowledge of Tantra and is attained by the grace of Goddess Kali.

 The word Tantra is defined in Tantra Sanghita as a combination of two Sanskrit words tanoti (तनोति ) and trayate (त्रयते ).
 It means the science of expansion of spiritual knowledge and liberation.
-In its truest form it is not evil.
+Since this is influenced by rajas guna, in its truest form it is not evil.
 Unfortunately, many selfish impious people attain these powers and then instead of using them for spiritual advancement they abuse these powers for obtaining worldly things for their own benefits.

 Comparatively speaking Rajasi siddhis is better than Tamasi Siddhi.

 The word Tantra is defined in Tantra Sanghita as a combination of two Sanskrit words tanoti (तनोति ) and trayate (त्रयते ).
 It means the science of expansion of spiritual knowledge and liberation.
-In its truest form it is not evil.
+Since this is influenced by rajas guna, in its truest form it is not evil.
 Unfortunately, many selfish impious people attain these powers and then instead of using them for spiritual advancement they abuse these powers for obtaining worldly things for their own benefits.

 Comparatively speaking Rajasi siddhis is better than Tamasi Siddhi.

-3. Sattvik Siddhi (सात्त्विक सिद्धि) – This siddhi is attained by the worship of heavenly Gods and Goddesses There are eight types of Sattvik Siddhis;
+Sattvik siddhi (सात्त्विक सिद्धि) is attained by following the path of yoga and bestowed by celestial gods.
+There are eight types of Sattvik Siddhis

 i.
-Anima (अणिमा) – this siddhi enables it's master to become tinier than the tiniest particle.
+Anima (अणिमा) siddhi enables it's master to become tinier than the tiniest particle.

 ii.
-Laghima (लघिमा) – this siddhi enables it's master to become lighter than cotton.
+Laghima (लघिमा) siddhi enables it's master to become lighter than cotton

 iii.
-Mahima (महिमा) - this siddhi enables it's master to become heavier than a mountain.
+Mahima (महिमा) siddhi enables it's master to become heavier than a mountain

 iv.
-Prapti (प्राप्ति) - this siddhi enables it's master to procure anything from anywhere in the entire universe.
+Prapti (प्राप्ति) siddhi enables it's master to procure anything from anywhere in the entire universe

 v.
 Ishittva (ईशित्व) - this mystic power provides the ability to make the impossible, possible within the material world.
-The holder of this power can even create a new heaven.
+The holder of this power can even create a new swarg

 vi.
-Vashittva (वशित्व) – this siddhi enables it's master to control anything and anyone in the world.
+Vashittva (वशित्व) siddhi enables it's master to control anything and anyone in the world.

 vii.
-Prakamya (प्राकाम्या) - this siddhi enables it's master to fulfill all their material desires.
+Prakamya (प्राकाम्या) siddhi enables it's master to fulfill all their material desires

 viii.
-Kamavashayita (कामावशायिता) – this siddhi enables it's master to fulfill their resolutions instantaneously.
+Kamavashayita (कामावशायिता) siddhi enables it's master to fulfill their resolutions instantaneously.

 All these Sattvic mystic powers seem wonderful, but they are dangerous for both the possessor and the spectator, as for dangers for the possessor of these siddhis include the following: